maim-lain/haremhotel/README.md

 :---: | :---:
 10, 17, 24 | Morning/Noon

-&nbsp;Go to Lin's room on a Wednesday
+&nbsp;- Go to Lin's room on a Wednesday

 <br>
 <br>